cizji/visit-bcm/README.md

 ## Skills
 The folder contains skill set (dialogs, entities, intents) that can be imported into Watson assistant.
 There are two version:

-1. Skills_Student.json - simple set to be used for the exercises for playing
+1. Skills_Student.json - simple set to be used by students as an entry point for exercises
-2. Skills_Master.json - skillset with all features to be used as example of completed exercise
+2. Skills_Master.json - skillset with all features to be used as an example of completed exercise

 ## Integration with WIKI